braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/managing_custom_data.md

 When a custom event or attribute is blocklisted, the following applies:

 - No data sent to Braze will be processed, and blocklisted events and attributes will no longer count as data points
-- Existing data will be unavailable, unless reactivated
+- Existing data will be unavailable unless reactivated
 - Blocklisted events and attributes will not show up in filters or graphs
 - References to blocklisted data within drafts of active Canvases will load as invalid values, which may cause errors
 - Anything using the blocklisted event or attribute will be archived

 To accomplish this, Braze sends the blocklisting information down to each device.
-This is important when thinking about blocklisting a huge number of events and attributes (hundreds of thousands or millions) as it would be a data intensive operation.
+This is important when thinking about blocklisting a huge number of events and attributes (hundreds of thousands or millions) as it would be a data-intensive operation.

 ### Considerations for blocklisting